 The first plan process enables a large number of participants to enter the Scheme in a short time while ensuring that you, as a NDIS participant, remain at the centre of the planning process.
-Your first plan as a NDIS participant will provide the supports and assistance you need now, including any additional supports for your unmet needs and your goals.
+Your first plan as a National Disability Insurance Scheme (NDIS) participant will provide the supports and assistance you need now, including any additional supports for your unmet needs and your goals.

 Yes.
-When it is your turn to move into the NDIS, a NDIS representative will contact you, your family or carer by phone or by letter to confirm your eligibility for the Scheme and arrange a time to discuss your first plan.
+When it is your turn to move into the NDIS, a NDIS representative will contact you, your family or carer by phone or by letter to confirm your eligibility for the Scheme and arrange to discuss your first plan.

 What can I do to prepare for my first plan?

 Before you attend your first planning meeting, you should collect information you have to take along.
 This information could include reports, assessments and anything else that will assist you to develop your plan.
 If you already have a plan you should take that along too.

 Additionally, if you currently receive disability supports from the NSW government, you will receive a client dossier which will have your latest reports and information for you to take along to your meeting.
 If you do not currently receive specialist disability supports from the NSW Government you will have the opportunity to access the scheme when it starts in your local area, if you are in immediate need of assistance, and do not currently have support.

 To access the NDIS you will need to meet the NDIS requirements, which are set by the NDIA.
 This will involve you completing an Access Request when the NDIS is available in your area and submitting it to the NDIA.